LibrariesHacked/librarieshacked-web-content/contribute.md

 Template: contributepage
 ---

-libraries hacked is open to contributions from any interested parties.
+{ libraries: hacked } is open to contributions from any interested parties for articles, tutorials, or additions to any of the content on the site.

 - **suppliers**:  if you are a supplier of library technology it would be great to get a technical insight into how that technology works.
 - **hackers**: have you attended an event, created a web/mobile app, or analysed any library data?